fboucquez/symbol-bootstrap/docs/start.md

       The health check process handles 'repeat' and custom 'openPort' services.

   --noPassword
-      When provided, Bootstrap will not ask for a password
+      When provided, Bootstrap will not use a password, so private keys will be stored in plain text.
+Use with caution.

   --pullImages
       It pulls the utility images from DockerHub when running the configuration.
 It only affects alpha/dev docker images.